arrowtype/recursive-code-config/README.md

 This argument may also be helpful if you wish to create multiple custom versions.
 To experiment, just duplicate the `config.yaml` with a new filename, change the `Family Name` option, and run the script pointing to that new config file.

 Happy coding!

+## Updating to new versions of Recursive (maintener notes)

+Recursive gets periodic updates, and this repo needs to get these updates, as well.

+Currently, the process to bring in those updates is pretty simple:

+1. Copy the latest variable font (e.g. `Recursive_VF_1.0xx.ttf`) into the `font-data` folder
+2. Update the `fontPath` variable in `scripts/instantiate-code-fonts.py` with the latest font path

+Then, you can run the build according to instructions above.